 - a pharmacy

 - sexual health clinics

 What are the different types of morning after pill?
 Is there an alternative?

 Two types of emergency contraception pill are available in Australia.

-- LNG-ECP is a single-dose levonorgestrel emergency contraceptive pill that can be used up to three days (72 hours) after unprotected sex.
+- LNG-ECP is a single-dose levonorgestrel emergency contraceptive pill that can be used up to 3 days (72 hours) after unprotected sex.
 It is available from pharmacies without a prescription.

-- UPA is a single dose of ulipristal acetate that can be used up to five days (120 hours) after unprotected sex.
-You'll need a prescription from your doctor for UPA.
+- UPA is a single dose of ulipristal acetate that can be used up to 5 days (120 hours) after unprotected sex.
+It is available from pharmacies or your doctor without a prescription.

 How effective is the morning after pill?